Urban animal life

-The specific name monedula is derived from the Latin moneta (‘coin’), thus named by Swedish naturalist Carolus Linnaeus, or Carl von Linné (1707-1778), allegedly because this bird often picks up coins and other shining items.
+The specific name is derived from the Latin moneta (‘coin’), thus named by Swedish naturalist Carl Linnaeus (1707-1778), allegedly because this bird often picks up coins and other shining items.

 Jackdaws, feeding on a lawn, Funen, Denmark.
 The plant with white flowers is common daisy (Bellis perennis).
 (Photo copyright © by Kaj Halberg)

 Corvus Ravens, crows, rooks